Reading Time: 8 minutes

 - Fire bans and restrictions – Queensland Rural Fire Service

-- Park Alerts – Parks and Forests, Dept of Environment and Science, Qld
+- Park alerts – Parks and Forests, Department of Environment and Science, Queensland

-- Air quality monitoring – Dept of Environment and Science, Qld
+- Air quality monitoring – Department of Environment and Science, Queensland

 - Bites and stings – Queensland Poisons Information Centre

 *Useful only when there is mobile phone network coverage.